Labeling Neural Representations with Inverse Recognition: Analysis

 For this experiment, the INVERT method was utilized on the feature extractors of four different models trained on ImageNet.
 These models include ResNet18~\cite{he2016deep}, GoogleNet~\cite{szegedy2015going}, EfficientNet B0~\cite{tan2019efficientnet}, and ViT B 16~\cite{dosovitskiy2020image}.
 In this experiment, we examined 50 randomly chosen neurons from the feature-extractor layer of each model.
 We utilized the ImageNet 2012 validation dataset $\mathcal{D}_I$, which was outlined in the previous section, to generate INVERT explanations with $B = 3$ varying the explanation length $L$ between $1$ and $5$, and parameter $\alpha$, responsible for the constraining the concept fraction, $\alpha \in \{0, 0.002, 0.005, 0.01\}.$

 The experiment’s results are depicted in Figure \ref{fig:simplicity_precision_tradeof}.
-It can be observed that for all models, there is a \textit{simplicity-precision tradeoff}.
-The explanations with the highest AUC generally consist of only one individual class with a low concept fraction, and these are achieved when $\alpha = 0$.
-However, it can also be seen that by constraining the concept fraction and increasing the explanation length $L$, we can improve AUC scores while still maintaining the desired concept fraction.
+For all models, we can see an effect that we call the \textit{simplicity-precision tradeoff}: the explanations with the highest AUC typically involve just one individual class with a low concept fraction, achieved in an unrestricted mode with parameter $\alpha$ set to $0.$ By constraining the concept fraction $\alpha$ and increasing the explanation length $L$, we can improve AUC scores while still maintaining the desired concept fraction.
 Still, this indicates that more generalized, broader explanations come at the cost of a loss in precision in terms of the AUC measure.
 Figure \ref{fig:simplicity-precision-tradeoff-qualitative} demonstrates how the change of parameter $\alpha$ affects the resulting explanation.